tsalik/kostas-tsalikis.com/content/posts/branch-by-abstraction.md

 3. Add the new implementation under that abstraction and gradually delegate to the new implementation as needed.
 4. Once the old implementation is no longer used, the abstraction above can be deleted along with the code to be replaced.

-Although Martin Fowler describes some variations, the general idea is that you create an abstraction over the implementation that needs replacement, find the appropriate behavior that the abstraction must implement, change the client code to use that abstraction and incrementally add the new code.
+Although Martin Fowler describes some variations, the general idea is that you create an abstraction over the implementation that needs replacement, find the appropriate behaviour that the abstraction must implement, change the client code to use that abstraction and incrementally add the new code.

 What's more you can use [feature toggles](https://martinfowler.com/articles/feature-toggles.html), so you continue to deliver software, even if the the new implementation is unfinished.